Are You on Track for a Successful Retirement?January 30, 2018

 - Any company match.
 If your workplace plan offers a company match, consider that potential for additional savings when setting your contribution amount.

 - Your savings.
 We believe that most people should save at least 15% of their annual salary (including any employer matching contributions).
 Doing so can help cover retirement expenses over a period that may last three decades or longer.
 Depending on your circumstances, increasing your annual contribution rate by several percentage points can make a big difference.
-(See “The Power of 15%.”)
+(See “Value of Contributing More.”)

 - Roth contributions.
-Having a source of tax-free income in retirement, such as through a Roth IRA or Roth 401(k), if offered by your employer plan, may be a good choice for your retirement savings.
-When considering Roth accounts, consider your circumstances and whether you expect your tax bracket to decrease significantly in retirement.
+Having a source of tax-free income in retirement—such as through a Roth IRA or Roth 401(k), if offered by your employer plan—may be a good choice for your retirement savings if you don't expect your tax bracket to decrease in retirement or if you already have significant Traditional assets and won't need all of those funds for income.

 - Your asset allocation.
 Equities generally offer greater long-term potential return than other asset classes, such as fixed income and cash.
 Your age and tolerance for risk will help you determine the precise amount of equities to hold.